yuqingc/freljord/docs/conventions.md

 - You don't have to order your importings by alphabet

-- Importing statements of external modules must go before any internal modules
+- Importing statements of external modules must go before all the internal modules

 - Absolute path relative to the baseUrl, defined by `tsconfig.json`,  is recommended